 1989, the University has established the following policy on alcohol and

 The University of Georgia’s student conduct regulations prohibit the unlawful possession, use, or distribution of alcohol and other drugs by students and student organizations.
-The regulations also prohibit other alcohol-related misconduct.
-All traditional freshmen, sophomores, and other students under the age of 21 are prohibited from possession and consumption of alcohol.
-All students are prohibited from the use and possession of illegal drugs.
-In addition, student organizations sponsoring events where alcohol is present are subject to the requirements and guidelines of the University’s Social Events policy and registration form.
-Sanctions for violations of these student conduct regulations may include alcohol and/or other drug education, mandated evaluation and treatment, community service, suspension, and/or expulsion.
-Student organizations which knowingly permit illegal drug activity will be excluded from campus for a minimum of one year, and leases or agreements for use of University property will automatically terminate pursuant to Board of Regents Policy and Georgia law.
+The regulations also prohibit other alcohol- and drug-related misconduct.
+All students under the age of 21 are prohibited from the possession and consumption of alcohol.
+All students are prohibited from the use and possession of illegal drugs or controlled substances.
+Sanctions for violations of these student conduct regulations may include alcohol and/or other drug (AOD) education, mandated evaluation and treatment, community service, suspension, and/or expulsion.

 The Family Educational Rights and Privacy Act (FERPA) has given colleges/universities the option to notify parents/guardians about specific types of information from a student's conduct record.